Help for employees and the self-employed

 You can find more information about what Access to Work can be used for in the Access to Work staff guide.

 You may want to use your grant to employ someone to support you (a support worker).
 If you are self-employed, taking on a support worker is similar to taking on a personal assistant using a social care direct payment or NHS personal health budget.
 It means you could become an employer and need to think about paying wages, tax, National Insurance and employment law.
-Our separate website Disability Tax Guide gives more information on how to deal with becoming an employer.
+Our page on independent living gives more information on how to deal with becoming an employer.

 If you are an employee, it may be that your employer gets the grant to employ a support worker for you, in which case they deal with the consequent employer and tax obligations.
 If you get the grant yourself and use it to take on a support worker, then you could become an employer, as per the above.

-There is very little factual guidance on this from HMRC or DWP Below we outline below our view of how Access to Work grants should be treated for tax purposes, however as this is not entirely clear, you should speak to the Access to Work helpline and HMRC to clarify the position based on your circumstances.
+There is very little factual guidance on this from HMRC or DWP.
+We outline below our view of how Access to Work grants should be treated for tax purposes, however as this is not entirely clear, you should speak to the Access to Work helpline and HMRC to clarify the position based on your circumstances.

 If you have received Access to Work funding yourself, for example for travel costs, you do not need to report anything to HMRC as the grant is not taxable income if it is spent entirely on the costs it is intended to reimburse.